Impact of current-induced magnons on spin-orbit torque analysis: Discussion

 The curve fits using Eq.~\ref{eq:R2w_Xu} are shown in Fig.~\ref{Fig4}.
 In order to achieve a small relative error in the most sensitive parameter, $H_\mathrm{AD}$, we performed a global fit.
 This means the $\varphi$ and the $H$-dependence of the second harmonics $R_{xx,xy}^{2\omega}$ were optimized simultaneously instead of "local" fitting to $X(H)$.
-In general, the fitted curves are better than the first approach (Fig.~\ref{Fig3}), for example at high fields where the latter showed nonzero $A,C$.
-This is likely an inadequacy of the first approach; in fact, the UMR contribution has been observed to deviate from Eq.~\ref{eq:R2w_Xu0} at high fields \cite{Chen2022}. $\Delta M (H)$ is plotted in Fig.~\ref{Fig4}c): as expected, it decays fast to zero with increasing $H$.
-The log-log scale inset of $R_P \Delta M$ calculated from it illustrates that a power-law dependence of UMR with $H$ may only work in the few-hundred-mT range.
+In general, the fitted curves are better than the first approach (Fig.~\ref{Fig3}), for example at high fields where the latter showed nonzero $A,C$. $\Delta M (H)$ is plotted in Fig.~\ref{Fig4}c): as expected, it decays fast to zero with increasing $H$.
+The log-log scale inset of $R_P \Delta M$ calculated from it illustrates that a power-law dependence of UMR-like corrections with $H$ may only work in the few-hundred-mT range.
 The fit to $D$ is also clearly better in the second approach.

-The results are summarized in the last column of Table~\ref{tbl:2}. $H_\mathrm{AD}\approx (3.53\pm 0.08)$~mT is slightly different than that estimated by the first approach ($(3.0 \pm 1.5)$~mT, see Table~\ref{tbl:1}, column three), although the change is not as remarkable as the drop produced by the inclusion of UMR.
-The global fit greatly reduces the relative error of $H_\mathrm{AD}$ compared to the local fit ($(3.8\pm 0.8)$~mT, Table~\ref{tbl:2}, column one), but does not influence the result by a significant amount.
-The value of $\Delta \theta$ at the lowest $H$ estimated from $H_\mathrm{AD}$ is approximately 0.005~rad, which is the same order of magnitude as $\Delta M \approx 0.003$ here.
-This is consistent with the basic idea of the second approach, since they represent the relative perpendicular and parallel modulation of $\bm{M}$ due to angular momentum transfer.
-The effect of the uniaxial anisotropy $K_2$ on the SOT analysis is negligible, as shown by the second and third data columns in Table~\ref{tbl:2}.
+The results are summarized in the last column of Table~\ref{tbl:2}. $H_\mathrm{AD}\approx (0.49\pm 0.11)$~mT is significantly different from that estimated by the first approach ($(3.0 \pm 1.5)$~mT, see Table~\ref{tbl:1}, column three).
+The fact that the fits to $A,C$ according to the first approach do not converge to zero, together with the difference between the two results, demonstrates that the magnonic contribution cannot be described adequately by Eq.~\ref{eq:R2w_Xu0}, and that the second approach (Eq.~\ref{eq:R2w_Xu}) should be utilized to estimate SOT.
+The global fit greatly reduces the relative error of $H_\mathrm{AD}$ compared to the local fit ($(0.38\pm 0.96)$~mT, Table~\ref{tbl:2}, column one), but does not influence the result by a serious amount.
+Including the uniaxial anisotropy $K_2$ in the SOT analysis is crucial, as shown by comparing the third data column in Table~\ref{tbl:2} to the second.
+Without it, $H_\mathrm{AD}$ is almost doubled.
+Similarly, we found that not taking the field-dependence of $R_a$ and $R_P$ into account and treating them as constants would approximately double $H_\mathrm{AD}$.

 Let us compare the amplitudes $A_{u0}-D_{u0}$ in Table~\ref{tbl:1} to the coefficients of $\Delta M$ in Eq.~\ref{eq:R2w_Xu}, which is the most strongly field-dependent quantity there.
 We find that the signs match, moreover $C_{u0} \approx -A_{u0} $ similarly to $C_{u} \approx -A_{u} $ in Eq.~\ref{eq:R2w_Xu}.
 This is consistent with the symmetry argument since they come from the same effect (AMR/PHE). $B_u,D_u$ stand out since they are affected by AHE and MMR which lack a symmetrical counterpart in $R_{xx}$, $R_{xy}$.
 This supports the validity of the second approach.